What exactly is a Hoya?

 As a center for academic innovation, CNDLS brings together expertise in teaching excellence, technology, innovation, assessment, learning analytics, research, and the scholarship of teaching and learning.
 CNDLS provides a variety of online resources to support teaching and learning, including a New Faculty FAQs page, the Teaching Commons resources for course and syllabus design and active learning teaching skills, including tools for managing “Difficult Discussions,” and support for teaching with technology.
 CNDLS also offers cohort-based opportunities that allow faculty to explore topics in teaching and learning within a community of peers.
 Visit the CNDLS website or email **firstname.lastname@example.org** to set up a personal consultation to learn more about the many ways you can engage with CNDLS as part of your teaching practice.

-The Center for Social Justice Research, Teaching, and Service (CSJ) is a hub at Georgetown University through which students, faculty, and staff engage with social justice in Washington, DC and globally through activism, advocacy, service, volunteerism, and community-based learning and research.
-We partner with faculty to develop community-engaged learning initiatives and connect the campus community to service and reflection opportunities.
-Find out more by visiting https://csj.georgetown.edu/aboutCSJ.
-Reach out to CSJ by emailing email@example.com.
+The Center for Social Justice Research, Teaching, and Service (CSJ) is a hub at Georgetown University through which students, faculty, and staff engage with social justice in Washington, DC and globally through activism, advocacy, service, immersion, and community-based learning and research.
+We partner with faculty to, for example, develop community-engaged learning initiatives, pursue social justice teaching in the classroom, and advance our University’s mission for the common good through engaged scholarship and pedagogy.
+Visit csj.georgetown.edu (new window).
+Connect with us by emailing Dr. Andria Wisler, Executive Director, at email@example.com. (new window)

 The staff at CETS provide educational technology for teaching and learning to main campus classes scheduled by the Office of the University Registrar.
 They supply and maintain the technology used in classrooms and train faculty in the use of the technologies.